All about dinosaurs, fossils and prehistoric animals by Everything Dinosaur team members.

 Rebor Smilodon model in the Ice Age colour scheme.

 A close-up of the head of the Rebor Smilodon populator figure (mouth open head attachment).
-The exquisite detailing of the teeth and the inside of the mouth can be clearly seen.
-The model has a declared scale of 1:11.
+The exquisite detailing or the teeth and the inside of the mouth can be clearly seen.
+Picture credit: Everything Dinosaur.

 To view the Rebor Smilodon populator Stray Cat model and the other figures in the Rebor range: Rebor Prehistoric Animal Models and Figures.